leilayesufu/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops

-This is my read me file
+This is a repository containging my tasks performred on shell basics on my linux terminal.